Nikolay Sakharov: Biography

 Nikolay Sakharov was born in the village of Nepotyagovo in the Vologda Oblast, living with his mother Galina Alexandrovna, a collective farm worker.
 His father, a participant and disabled veteran, died early.
 At school, Sakharov was a disciplined boy, but was bad at studying.
 He was also a member of the Komsomol from 1969 to 1975.
-After eight grade, Sakharov graduated from the Kubensky SPTU, working as a tractor driver in the state farm "Prigorodny", after which he served in the army.
-From 1974 to 1975, he worked as a policeman in the special detention center of the Vologda Internal Affairs Directorate, where he was fired "for his connection with the arrested."
+After eighth grade, Sakharov graduated from the Kubensky SPTU, working as a tractor driver in the state farm "Prigorodny", after which he served in the army.
+From 1974 to 1975, he worked as a policeman in the special detention centre of the Vologda Internal Affairs Directorate, where he was fired "for his connection with the arrested".
 He could not find work in Selhoztechnik for a long time, after which he changed many times.
-Later he began to work as a prison supervisor, but was dismissed on October 25, 1977 for discipline violations.
+Later he began to work as a prison supervisor but was dismissed on 25 October 1977, for discipline violations.
 At the same time, Sakharov discovered how to attract women, and had many mistresses.
 He was also married, but not for long.
 His ex-wife said that she had divorced him because of his jealousy, and Sakharov himself did not hesitate to have sex with other women, not hiding his infidelity.

-The first rape and murder he committed occurred in January 1977, which spread rumors, fear and panic in the city.
+The first rape and murder he committed occurred in January 1977, which spread rumours, fear and panic in the city.
 Girls began disappearing without a trace: in total, 5 cases of missing girls were recorded.
 People in the city exaggerated the number of victims, saying that dozens had disappeared, which increased the hysteria.
 The police did not want this to go on for a long time, and created a special investigative group headed by the senior investigator of the regional prosecutor's office, Vladimir Dorofeev.
 Sakharov knew that they were looking for him, but this did not stop his thirst to kill, with the last disappearance occurring in November in the village of Maisky.
 There were witnesses who saw the girl get into a Moskvich-403, which was the first important clue.
 Lookouts were organized around the roads, and on December 15, Sakharov was arrested by a patrol police car.